tamil-azhagan/tamil-azhagan/README.md

 - 👋 Hi, I’m @tamil-azhagan
-- 👀 I’m interested in Coding and machine projects
+- 👀 I’m interested in Coding and Machine Learning Projects
-- 🌱 I’m currently learning Web development
+- 🌱 I’m currently learning Deep Learning
 - 💞️ I’m looking to collaborate on ML
 - 📫 How to reach me azhgantamil578@gmail.com